haadbaig/ensembleui-assessment/README.md

 The parent module is <DataGrid />.
 The module takes following props:

 `1) columns: ColumnDTO[]`
-  `columns` prop takes array of objects in following format:
+  This prop takes `array of objects` that represents the type detail of the column.
+Following is the format:
     [
       {
         name: string, // title of the column